AlexWilton/Phidget-Spaceship-Controller/README.md

 Simple setup of phidget components for controlling the movement and laser of spaceship.

 An Intellij project setup has been used.
-IDEA files have been included so that project can be directly opening in Intellij IDE.
+A Model View Controller (MVC) design pattern has been used.

 Source code will need to be edited for specific Phidget setup in the Controller.java file.